jonhoo/obs-do/README.md

-`obs-do` is a simple application that triggers OBS operations when invoked on the command line.
+`obs-do` is a simple control utility that triggers OBS operations when invoked on the command line.
 It's particularly handy when used in combination with global system hotkeys that can invoke commands.